Nagpur: Nagpur Metro Rail

 Nagpur Metro is a rapid transit system of the city which is operated by Maharashtra Metro Rail Corporation Limited (erstwhile Nagpur Metro Rail Corporation Ltd.) and started its operations on 8 March 2019.
 Full-fledged operation of the Phase I was inaugurated by Prime Minister Narendra Modi on 11 December 2022.
 On 1 January 2023, Nagpur Metro made the record for single-day ridership of 2,02,608 passengers.
 Construction of Phase II has also started.
+The social impact of the project has also been discussed in literature.
+Journalist Sarita Kaushik, in her book Better Than the Dream: A People's Story, describes the Nagpur Metro as an example of urban infrastructure shaping everyday mobility and social life in the city.

 Nagpur broad-gauge Metro Rail

 The Nagpur broad-gauge Metro is a commuter rail project planned Nagpur and extending up to adjacent districts of Wardha and Bhandara.
 The project is estimated to cost INR 4.18 billion and consists of four routes, each originating from Nagpur and terminating at Narkhed, Ramtek, Wardha and Bhandara.